-In the context of CHA’s revitalization efforts, BPI works to protect the rights of public housing residents, ensure that mixed-income communities created under the Plan are viable and inclusive, expand housing opportunities for CHA residents and applicants,and focus attention on the needs of the traditional 100% public housing developments that remain.
+In this context, BPI works to protect the rights of public housing residents, ensure that mixed-income communities created under the Plan are viable and inclusive, expand housing opportunities for CHA residents and applicants, and focus attention on the needs of the traditional 100% public housing developments that remain.

-Since most newly developed units will be located on the sites of previous CHA developments, prior approval is required from the Gautreaux court.
-As Gautreaux plaintiff class counsel, BPI staff members serve on Working Groups that oversee each redevelopment site.
-Other Working Group members include representatives of CHA, the City, the CHA residents’ Local Advisory Council (LAC), and the community.
-Working Groups participate in the selection of developer teams, the preparation of requests for proposals, and the monitoring of implementation of site-specific plans.
+Many newly developed mixed-income units are located on sites that require prior approval from the Gautreaux court.
+As Gautreaux plaintiff class counsel, BPI staff members serve on Working Groups that oversee each redevelopment site, together with representatives of CHA, the City, the CHA residents’ Local Advisory Council (LAC), and the community.
+Working Groups participate in selecting developer teams, preparing requests for proposals, and monitoring implementation of site-specific plans.
 When site plans are agreed on, BPI and CHA attorneys petition the Gautreaux Court for approval to proceed.

-In evaluating physical development plans, BPI staff make it a priority to ensure that CHA residents will not be segregated in these mixed-income settings.
-Building bridges within the new mixed-income developments is also essential to long-term success.
-Creating shared community standards, the opportunity for ongoing social interaction, and establishing effective resident governance organizations are all part of the challenge.
+In evaluating mixed-income development plans, BPI staff make it a priority to ensure that CHA residents will not be segregated.
+Creating shared community standards, opportunities for ongoing social interaction, and effective resident governance organizations are also important.
 This can include creating natural places where residents interact, whether a “town square” or local restaurant, which can go a long way toward normalizing neighborly relationships.
-Government agencies, the civic community, and Chicago’s business and philanthropic organizations have begun to invest in neighborhood planning for economic development in and around the Transformation Plan communities.
-City planners are working on strategies to provide new public facilities such as schools, libraries, parks, as well as police and fire stations are all part of the effort.
+Neighborhood planning for economic development in and around the Transformation Plan communities, and strategies to provide new public facilities such as schools, libraries, parks, police and fire stations are all part of the effort.

-Strengthening neighborhoods is an important goal of the Plan for Transformation and Plan Forward.
-When successful, neighborhood revitalization efforts will help returning CHA residents integrate into the economic and social fabric of their new neighborhoods and help overcome the historic isolation of these neighborhoods from the rest of the city and the Chicago region.
+If done well, neighborhood revitalization efforts will help returning CHA residents integrate into the economic and social fabric of their new neighborhoods and help overcome the historic isolation of these neighborhoods from the rest of the city.

 For information on CHA’s plans for each redevelopment site, as well as official Plan for Transformation and Plan Forward documents, see www.thecha.org.